Line-fr/Vship/doc/BUTTERAUGLI.md

 ### reference

 Reference clip to compare distorted clip to.
-Must be a [Vapoursynth VideoNode][vs-videonode].
+Must be a [VapourSynth VideoNode][vs-videonode].

 ### distorted

 Distorted clip to compare to reference clip with.
-It must be a [Vapoursynth VideoNode][vs-videonode] with the same length, width, and height as the reference clip.
+It must be a [VapourSynth VideoNode][vs-videonode] with the same length, width, and height as the reference clip.

 ### qnorm